-Personal data submitted to the Parliamentary Ombudsmen (JO) in a matter, or which has been obtained from, for example, a government agency that is the subject of a complaint, is processed via the electronic case management system of the Parliamentary Ombudsmen.
+Personal data submitted to the Parliamentary Ombudsmen (JO) in a case, or which has been obtained from, for example, a government agency that is the subject of a complaint, is processed via the electronic case management system of the Parliamentary Ombudsmen.
 This system consists of electronic files in which registration information and electronic documents are registered.
 The Parliamentary Ombudsmen’s financial administrative system processes information regarding suppliers, reference persons and others.
 Information can also be processed in the Parliamentary Ombudmen’s e-mail system.
 The term ”personal data” refers to names, addresses, real property designations and other information that can be related back to a given natural person.

-This personal data are processed to enable the Parliamentary Ombudsmen to handle matters in compliance with the Act on Instructions for the Parliamentary Ombudsmen, and to enable that agency to comply with agreements, to honour its obligations as a public authority, and to perform tasks in the interest of the public (Article 6.
+This personal data is processed to enable the Parliamentary Ombudsmen to handle matters in compliance with the Act on Instructions for the Parliamentary Ombudsmen, and to enable that authority to comply with agreements, to honour its obligations as a public authority, and to perform tasks in the interest of the public (Article 6.
 1 b, c and e of the EU General Data Protection Regulation).
 The information is disposed of, which means it is removed and destroyed, according to the document handling plan for the Parliamentary Ombudsmen.
 Documents in supervisory matters are generally not disposed of.

-Personal data are released to the person filing the complaint, as well as to the civil servants and government authorities who are the subjects of the complaint.
+Personal data is released to the person filing the complaint, as well as to the civil servants and government authorities who are the subjects of the complaint.
 Personal data is also released to the mass media in accordance with the principle of public access to official records.

 Rights of the data subject